nullptrninja/vaccine-provider-api/README.md

 Shows a list of the currently supported vaccine providers.
 These are the current providers so far:
 1. `cvs`: This is CVS Pharmacy
 2. `nys`: This is New York State's government managed list
+3. `nyc`: This is a list from https://nycvaccinelist.com for NYC sites with available appointments.
+We reduce their dataset significantly so go there if you want more detailed data.